Bosistoa transversa: Taxonomy

-Yellow satinheart was first formally described in 1917 by Queensland botanists John Frederick Bailey and Cyril Tenison White and the description was published in the Botany Bulletin of the Department of Agriculture, Queensland.
+Yellow satinheart was first formally described in 1917 by John Frederick Bailey and Cyril Tenison White and the description was published in the Botany Bulletin of the Department of Agriculture, Queensland.
 The generic name Bosistoa honours the name of Joseph Bosisto, a manufacturer of essential oils.
 The specific epithet transversa refers to the transversal ribbed carpels of the fruit.

 Distribution and habitat

 Bosistoa transversa occurs from Mount Larcom in central-eastern Queensland, south to Mullumbimby in north eastern New South Wales.
 It is found in forest and subtropical rainforest from sea level to an altitude of 500 m.

 Conservation status

 The yellow satinheart is classified as vulnerable under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and in New South Wales under the Biodiversity Conservation Act 2016.
 The main threats to the species include clearing of rainforests, invasion of remaining rainforest areas by weeds, and grazing by livestock.